isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_PIN.md

 A common use case for creating such a pin is to transfer a reference to a BPF object from one process to another.
 The [`BPF_OBJ_GET`](BPF_OBJ_GET.md) syscall command can be used to get a file descriptor from pins created with this command.

-Please the the [pinning concept page](../concepts/pinning.md) for more details.
+Please the [pinning concept page](../concepts/pinning.md) for more details.

 ## Attributes